 Social franchising offers a way of scaling up successful solutions to meet a greater need over a wider geographical area.
 It is an appropriate scaling-up strategy when philanthropic funds and aid grants are less available and where the solution is based on an enterprise model.

-Why is an International Centre for Social Franchising needed?
+Why was the International Centre for Social Franchising created?

 There are numerous social organisations whose success has been evaluated and proved.
 Yet frustratingly, the wheel is constantly being reinvented.
 These organisations should be replicated in other areas and other countries or used to inspire copycat solutions.
 The core idea and the accumulated experience should be the starting point for designing and delivering solutions elsewhere.